Costa Rican Blackberry Smoothie Recipe

 Frozen blackberries brought back up to room temperature will work in place of fresh ones.
 Additionally, Stevia, maple syrup, and brown sugar can be swapped in for cane sugar.

-You can also use heavy whipping cream or crema de leche in place of powdered milk for a richer taste.
+You can also use heavy whipping cream in place of powdered milk for a richer taste.
 Vanilla Greek yogurt is another excellent substitute for powdered milk and contains plenty of protein.

 Or just use plain old milk!
 No need to get fancy. 😉